MarvinLvn/voice-type-classifier/docs/evaluations.md

 The tresholds that decide whether each class is activated or not have been computed on the development set.
 If you have some annotations, you can fine-tune these tresholds on your own dataset.

-Depending on your application, you might also want to optimize more the precision than the recall (or vice-versa).
+Depending on your goal, you might also want to optimize more the precision than the recall (or vice-versa).
-With pyannote-audio, you can optimize these tresholds on the recall while fixing the precision.
+With [pyannote-audio](https://github.com/MarvinLvn/pyannote-audio/tree/voice_type_classifier), you can maximize these tresholds based on the recall while fixing the precision.

 By doing so, you can end up with a model having a high precision/low recall or low precision/high recall, which might be useful for some applications.
 For instance, we might have some data that we'd like to annotate, but we'd like to focus the annotation campaign on the key-child to study how much the latter is vocalizing.
 In that case, it'd be useful to run a model that has a high precision but low recall on the dataset.
-That way, we can extract moments when we are almost sure that the key-child (accepting that we miss some of these moments) is vocalizing and we can provide these moments to the human annotators.
+That way, we can extract moments when we are almost sure that the key-child is vocalizing, accepting that we miss some of these moments.
+Conversely, we might want to extract all the moments where the key child is vocalizing, accepting we'll have some false alarms.
+In that case, we'd like to have a model with a low precision, but high recall.
+In the absence of prior knowledge on the application, optimizing the fscore between precision and recall seems a good strategy.

 For illustrative purposes, here's the precision/recall (computed on the development set) curves for each of the class :